brimdata/zed/docs/language/operators/README.md

 All of the named fields must be present in a record for `pick` to return a result for it.
-For instance, since only our school data has _both_ `School` and `Website` fields, the following query that's run against all three of our data sources only returns a result from the school data.
+For instance, since only our school data has _both_ `School` and `Website` fields, the following query of all three example data sources only returns a result from the school data.

 ```mdtest-command zed-sample-data/edu/zson
 zq -z 'yosemiteuhsd | pick School,Website' *